-The brain records our experiences about space and memory, enabling us to make fast decisions.
+The brain records our experiences in memory, enabling us to make fast decisions.
 Spatial cognition is represented by "place cells" and "grid cells" in the hippocampus and entorhinal cortex (located on the side of the brain).
 Individual neurons function as "memory-trace cells" that track spatial memory.
-Diseases like Alzheimer's may cause memory deficits by disrupting the activity of location cells.
+Diseases like Alzheimer's disrupt the activity of location cells.
+Place cells and grid cells in the hippocampus and entorhinal cortex are among the first regions affected by the onset of Alzheimer's disease.
+These degradations lead to the observed memory deficits.

 Flexibility to change might improve our resilience to the disease.